dudadornelles/hop/README.md

 Hop is a CLI tool written in python you can use to manage GoCD installations using docker and pipeline-as-code.

 ## TL;DR:
 The fastest way to try `hop` is to use the `hop-builds-hop` example.
-To try it, clone this very repository, install hop and provision the example.
+To try it, clone this very repository (`git clone https://github.com/dudadornelles/hop.git`), install hop and provision the example.

 Hop has the following dependencies:
 ```